 SDG 6 Clean water and sanitation

 Water is essential to life and our business

 Water scarcity affects more than 40% of people around the world, and that number is increasing.
-Water is the planet’s most precious resource and a fundamental human right.
-It’s also essential to our business, for our bottled water, the crops grown by our suppliers and the processes used to manufacture our products.
+Water is the planet’s most precious resource and access to it is a fundamental human right.
+It is also essential to our business, for our bottled water, the crops grown by our suppliers and the processes used to manufacture our products.

-Falling under the sub-impact area ‘Caring for water’, four of our commitments are directly related to this goal.
-We have developed our global initiative, Caring for Water, an integrated approach to promoting good water stewardship across our business.
+Under the sub-impact area ‘Caring for water’, four of our commitments are directly related to this goal, while our Caring for Water initiative is an integrated approach to promoting good water stewardship across our business.

 Our global efforts to improve our environmental performance involve stewarding water resources for future generations.
 We focus on reducing withdrawals, reusing water and working with others to protect water at a catchment or community level.
 This way, we aim to increase access to safe water and sanitation.

 Over the last 25 years, the number of workers living in extreme poverty globally has declined dramatically.
 However, during the 2008 economic crisis, growth and inequality were significantly impacted, leaving many people around the world struggling to find decent work.
 We believe work should offer dignity, respect and fair pay, and as a major global employer, we are proud of providing employment to hundreds of thousands of people worldwide.